Black Lightning (TV series): Series overview

-In season three, the A.S.A. has imposed martial law on Freeland while covering up to the media that there is a SARS outbreak.
+In season three, the A.S.A. imposes martial law on Freeland while covering up to the media that there is a SARS outbreak.
 Having some of the people who are suspected metahumans placed in the A.S.A.'s facility, Odell plans to weaponize those who have metahuman abilities while having Commander Carson Williams, Major Sara Grey, and Sergeant Gardner Grayle working for him to impose the martial law.
 To make matters worse, Odell had Khalil revived and reprogrammed to serve him.
 While having been given a new suit by Odell, Jefferson does help against the Markovian soldiers working under Colonel Yuri Mosin.
 Lynn continues to work with the pod kids while getting bone marrow samples from an incarcerated Tobias while Jennifer meets a geokinetic metahuman named Brandon.
 After an incident that merges Jefferson's Earth with Earth-1 and Earth-38, the Markovians managed to abduct Lynn and Tobias so that she can stabilize the metahumans in their possession.
 The delays cause Mosin's superiors to send their metahuman operative Gravedigger to take over the operation and use his mind control ability to make Lynn work faster.
-Jefferson rescues her with the help of Anissa, Jennifer, Brandon, Grayle, T.C., Khalil, and Erica Moran while taking Dr. Jace with them, but Tobias is left behind.
+Jefferson rescues her with the help of Anissa, Jennifer, Brandon, Grayle, T.C., Khalil, and Erica Moran while taking Helga Jace with them, but Tobias is left behind.
 When Gravedigger and the Markovians begin their invasion of Freeland, Odell orders Commander Williams and Major Grey to purge Freeland of those involved with the A.S.A.
 Henderson ends up in a mutual kill with a Markovian soldier when saving Black Lightning.
 While Commander Williams was killed by Lynn in self-defense and Major Grey was killed during her group's shootout with Peter and T.C., Jefferson defeats Gravedigger while Khalil thwarts Odell's departure and Tobias' plans to get access to Markovia's metahumans.
 Though Markovia's prime minister denies what happened in Freeland, the Pierces present the briefcase to a congressional committee as evidence of their and the A.S.A.'s experiments unaware that Gravedigger survived the Pit's self-destruct sequence.

 One year later in season four, Jefferson has stopped being Black Lightning.
 The 100 is in a turf war with the Kobra Cartel.
 Tobias is now working as a philanthropist much to the Pierces and Gambi's dismay.
 In light of Henderson's death, Mayor Billy Black swears in Ana Lopez as the new chief of police.
-Tobias causes trouble for Jefferson and his allies, such as having Mayor Black killed.
-Destiny of the Kobra Cartel enlists the assassin Ishmael to target Jefferson's allies in order to get the remaining metahuman kills he needs to get into the League of Assassins.
+Tobias causes trouble for Jefferson and his allies, such as having Black killed.
+Kobra enlists the assassin Ishmael to target Jefferson's allies and get the remaining kills he needs to join the League of Assassins.